jamesbuckett/ckad-questions/02-ckad-env-configuration-security.md

 - Understand SecurityContexts
 <br />

 #### 02-01.
+Custom Resource Definition Question
-List all the Custom Resource Definitions installed in a cluster.
-Calico is a CRD.
-List out how to obtain the correct resource name to query a Calico Network Policy and not the default Kubernetes Network Policy.
+* List all the Custom Resource Definitions installed in a cluster.
+* Calico is a CRD.
+* List out how to obtain the correct resource name to query a Calico Network Policy and not the default Kubernetes Network Policy.

 <details class="faq box"><summary>Overview</summary>
 <p>